What Is Bipolar Disorder?

 - A significant increase in goal-directed behavior, such as housecleaning, pacing, work-related behaviors, etc.

-It should be stressed that mania is not necessarily equated with “feeling good,” and individuals who are extremely distractible or hyperactive, and engaging in destructive behaviors may have feelings of elation, but these individuals often report that these experiences are not overtly positive even though they were caught up in them when they occurred.
+Mania is not necessarily equated with “feeling good,” and individuals who are extremely distractible or hyperactive, and engaging in destructive behaviors may have feelings of elation, but these individuals often report that these experiences are not overtly positive even though they were caught up in them when they occurred.
 In addition, manic episodes are notoriously short-lived (often lasting only for hours or a few days) whereas depressive symptoms may occur for months.

-The definitive symptom for diagnosing bipolar disorder is the presence of mania (or hypomania).
 Individuals with bipolar disorder also often experience alternating episodes of clinical depression.
 Like mania, clinical depression is diagnosed by a set of behavioral criteria.
 An individual must the display at least five of 11 symptoms consistently over a two-week period, and one of the symptoms must include significant feelings of sadness or a significant loss of interest or the ability to experience pleasure.

 - Bipolar I disorder is diagnosed when an individual meets the diagnostic criteria for at least one full episode of mania.
 The person may, or may not, have had episodes of depression or hypomania.